MotleySundry/Game-Models/README.md

 # SKYJO Card Game

-## There are two strategies implemented:
+## There are four strategies implemented:
 * **Cheat** - Is allowed to break the rules and is mainly used to find lower bounds for the higher strategies.
 * **Level 1** - It is the most basic strategy where the rules are followed and decisions are made randomly.
 * **Level 2** - Extends Level 1 by adding round-level heuristics.